I've been an online writer for over 11 years. I've been interested in raising and caring for exotic pets for quite some time.

 Treats for Scorpions

 As a treat, you can offer your pet scorpion mealworms (which are also available from the pet store and sometimes fishing supply shops).
 Moths also seem to be a popular choice from the dessert cart.

 Most scorpions seem to be most active (and therefore hungry) at night.
 By feeding at night, you have the best chance of having your pet scorpion actually eat.
 Feed every other night.

 Scorpions can be finicky eaters and tend to have very erratic feeding patterns.
 If you have a good eater, you are lucky.
 But even if you have a finicky eater, be consoled that the scorpion is at least acting normally.

-Your scorpion will probably only eat one or two scorpions every two days, so you need a place to keep the crickets.
-They can be kept in an old fish tank or the plastic equivelent.
+Your scorpion will probably only eat one or two crickets every two days, so you need a place to keep the extra crickets.
+They can be kept in an old fish tank or the plastic equivalent.
 Expect a few to escape.
 When you buy crickets, you are best off getting at least a dozen at a time in order to be sure of enough food for your pet scorpion, even after a break out by a few crickets.